xuankimtran/docs-1/pages/katalon-studio/docs/slack-plugin-integration.md

 description:
 ---

-Slack Integration Plugin allows you to receive test execution with Katalon Studio in real time.
+Slack Integration Plugin allows you to receive test execution with Katalon Studio in real-time.

 This plugin is supporting both public and private channels at the moment.
 With the plugin, all test results in Katalon Studio will be automatically transferred to your desired Slack channels.